cdoig4/Colin-Patty_User_Guide/docs/Task-2.md

 2. Click the **Compose** button in the top left
 3. Your new email should show your default identity and signatures attached already

+    If you accidentally delete your signature, just click the **signature** button to reinsert it

 ### Conclusion

 Now you know how to set up signatures for your emails without worrying about what to write at the end each time.